linediconsine/TangoFlux/README.md

 🚀 **TangoFlux can generate up to 30 seconds long 44.1kHz stereo audios in about 3 seconds.**

 ## Training TangoFlux
 We use the accelerate package from HuggingFace for multi-gpu training.
 Run accelerate config from terminal and set up your run configuration by the answering the questions asked.
 We have placed the default accelerator config in the `configs` folder.
+Please specify the path to your training files in the configs/tangoflux_config.yaml.
+A sample of train.json and val.json has been provided.
+Replace them with your own audio.

-`tangoflux_config.yaml` defines the training and model hyperparameters:
+`tangoflux_config.yaml` defines the training file paths and model hyperparameters:
 ```bash
 CUDA_VISIBLE_DEVICES=0,1 accelerate launch --config_file='configs/accelerator_config.yaml' src/train.py   --checkpointing_steps="best" --save_every=5 --config='configs/tangoflux_config.yaml'
 ```
 ## Inference with TangoFlux
 Download the TangoFlux model and generate audio from a text prompt.
 TangoFlux can generate audios up to 30 second long through passing in a duration variable in the `model.generate` function.
+Please note that duration should be strictly greather than 1 and lesser than 30.
 ```python
 import torchaudio
 from tangoflux import TangoFluxInference